-&lt;sup>29 The multiple regression analysis in Taylor (2011), which estimates the effect of fiscal policy in the 2000s, addresses in part the problem of omitted variables but not the problem of simultaneous causality.
+30 The multiple regression analysis in Taylor (2011), which estimates the effect of fiscal policy in the 2000s, addresses in part the problem of omitted variables but not the problem of simultaneous causality.
 Taylor measures the direct impact of fiscal policy on income by the component of disposable income due to countercyclical fiscal policy from 2009-based on the 2001, 2008, and Recovery Act fiscal programs.
 The level of quarterly consumption is then regressed on contemporaneous values of on personal income, the fiscal policy measure, wealth, and oil prices.
-Thus this regression controls for the separate effects of oil price movements, in case they co-move with fiscal policy is ambiguous a-priori because of simultaneous causality: it could be positive, zero, or negative.
+Thus this regression controls for the separate effects of oil price movements, in case they co-move with fiscal policy.
+As observed in the text, however, the sign and magnitude of the coefficient on fiscal policy is ambiguous a-priori because of simultaneous causality: it could be positive, zero, or negative.
 As it turns out, the coefficient is positive but small, a finding that is consistent with fiscal policy having a large positive effect which, in the regression, is offset by the fact that Congress passed it in a recession, or with fiscal policy having little effect.
 Because of simultaneous causality, this regression analysis, like its graphical equivalent, sheds little light on the question of the effect of fiscal policy.

-&lt;sup>30The field of the econometric estimation of causal effects has seen tremendous advances in both methods and applications; for a review see Angrist and Pischke (2010), Sims (2010), and Stock (2010).
+31The field of the econometric estimation of causal effects has seen tremendous advances in both methods and applications; for a review see Angrist and Pischke (2010), Sims (2010), and Stock (2010).
 For additional methodological discussion of simultaneous causality, see Stock and Watson (2010, Chapters 9 and 12).